Digital video: Digital television

-Digital Television, also known as DTV, is the production and transmission of digital video from networks to consumers.
+Digital television (DTV) is the production and transmission of digital video from networks to consumers.
 This technique uses digital encoding instead of analog signals used prior to the 1950s.
 As compared to analog methods, DTV is faster and provides more capabilities and options for data to be transmitted and shared.

+Digital television's roots are tied to the availability of inexpensive, high-performance computers.
+It was not until the 1990s that digital TV became a real possibility.
+Digital television was previously not practically feasible due to the impractically high bandwidth requirements of uncompressed video, requiring around 200 Mbit/s for a standard-definition television (SDTV) signal, and over 1 Gbit/s for high-definition television (HDTV).

 Overview

 Digital video comprises a series of digital images displayed in rapid succession.
 In the context of video, these images are called frames.
-The rate at which frames are displayed is known as the frame rate and is measured in frames per second (FPS).
+The rate at which frames are displayed is known as the frame rate and is measured in frames per second.
 Every frame is a digital image and so comprises a formation of pixels.
 The color of a pixel is represented by a fixed number of bits of that color where the information of the color is stored within the image.
 For example, 8-bit captures 256 levels per channel, and 10-bit captures 1,024 levels per channel.
 The more bits, the more subtle variations of colors can be reproduced.
 This is called the color depth, or bit depth, of the video.